XeniaSalinas/mcv-m5/README.md

 ### Boost the performance
  - 	Train the VGG16 on TT100K dataset using data augmentation.

+## Contributions
+- Adaptation of ResNet network model to the framework in `code/models/resNet.py`
+- Adaptation of InceptionV3 network model to the framework in `code/models/inceptionV3.py`
+- Implementation from scratch of DenseNet model in `code/models/denseNet.py`

 ## Documentation
  - Report in Overleaf [link](https://www.overleaf.com/read/dndkxjrdrrzb)
  - Presentation in Google Slides [link](https://docs.google.com/presentation/d/172037oHvwqqKpi6Bd6sYmrkcISgEO9Ft_OU5IjWsbkY/edit?usp=sharing)